zinzy/zinzy.website-v3/content/posts/2024-02-02-defaults-early-2024.md

 ---
 title: "Defaults: early 2024 edition"
-sidenote: Things change, so does my opinion.
-It turns out I like the idea of a status [/uses](/uses) page better.
 date: 2024-02-02
 tags:
   - tools
 ---

+_Things change, so does my opinion.
+It turns out I like the idea of a static [/uses](/uses) page better._

 Inspired by [App Defaults](https://defaults.rknight.me/), this is a list of the main tools I frequently use these days.